 The first golf team in the modern era.
 The 1995-96 team included Standing (l-r): Head Coach Sue Ertl, Erika Iding, Julie McMahon, Kellie Dennis, Lisa Cornwell.
 Kneeling (l-r): MacKenzie Cato, Sarah Williams, Jane Hilburn.

 The first softball team in the modern era.
 The 1996-97 team included (back row, from left) Kim Bryant, Aly Sartini, Assistant Coach Eileen Schmidt, Head Coach Carie Dever-Boaz, Assistant Coach Rich Apodaca, Jennifer Cirigliano, Head Athletic Trainer Julie Cain.
 Kneeling: Lisa Flores, Augrista Belford, Robin Alpe, Tammy Kindcaid, Gretchen Thompson, Dana Gulick, Kristina Hightower.
-Seated: Student-Athletic Trainer, Michael Caruso, Cindy ??, Crystal Richardson, Brett Erickson, Katy Skaife, Christy Ralph, Student Athletic Trainer Katy Morrison.
+Seated: Student-Athletic Trainer, Thomas Caruso, Cindy ??, Crystal Richardson, Brett Erickson, Katy Skaife, Christy Ralph, Student Athletic Trainer Katy Morrison.

 Check out this great link for a history of our facilities.